chalin/code_excerpt_updater/README.md

 - `region`, a code fragment region name.
 - `replace="/regexp/replacement/g;..."` defines one or more semi-colon separated [regular expression][]/replacement expression pairs for use in a global search-and-replace applied to the code excerpt.
-  The replacement expression can contain capture group syntax `$&`, `$1`, `$2`, ... .
+  The replacement expression can contain capture group syntax `$&`, `$1`, `$2`,...
-- `remove="string|/regexp/"`: remove the lines, from the identified code excerpt file, which contain the given string or match _regexp_.
+- `remove=" string|/regexp/"`: remove the lines, from the identified code excerpt file, which contain the given string or match _regexp_.
 To match a string starting with a slash, escape it.
-- `retain="string|/regexp/"`: retain the lines, from the identified code excerpt file, which contain the given string or match _regexp_.
+- `retain=" string|/regexp/"`: retain the lines, from the identified code excerpt file, which contain the given string or match _regexp_.
 To match a string starting with a slash, escape it.
 - `indent-by` defines the number of spaces to be used to indent the code in the code block.
    (Default is no indentation.)